mmore500/mmore500.github.io/blog_recipes/_posts/2022-01-05-roast-potatoes.md

     5. sprinkle with salt
     6. brush with remaining butter mixture
     7. bake 75 min.
-    7. add thyme
+    8. add thyme
-    8. bake about 35 min.
-Longer, until cooked through and crisp
+    9. bake about 35 min. longer, until cooked through and crisp

   notes_markdown: |-
     Thinner slices will be crispier.